 Apache can be extended beyond it's default capabilities with Apache modules.
 These are similar to plugins that are available for software.
 One useful module is the UserDir module.
 This module allows all users on a UNIX system to be granted their own webspace through their own home directories.
 By default, this module is enabled.
 To use the module, you must add directives to Apache's configuration file.
 Read through the configuration and online documentation to determine what you need to change.
 Create a directory in your home folder which has read and execute permissions for everyone.
 Any files in this directory with permissions of at least read for other will be accessible to the Internet.
-Create an index.html file in this directory with the names of your group members.
-You don't necessarily need to know HTML, but it may be necessary to get nicer formatting.
+Create an index.html file in this directory that lists the names of your group members and their inst account.